Adelaide International Raceway: Tasman Series

 Adelaide International played host to four rounds of the Tasman Series between 1972 and 1975.

 Rothmans International Series

 Adelaide International played host to four rounds of the Rothmans International Series between 1976 and 1979.
+Alan Jones driving a Chevrolet powered Lola T332, set the full circuit's still standing (as of June 2025) outright lap record of 49.5 seconds during the 1977 race.

 Lap records

 As of April 2015.
 Unless otherwise stated all records are for the long (2.410 km) circuit.
 The official race lap records at Adelaide International Raceway are listed as: